ArchivesPortalEuropeFoundation/EAG2012/.github/ISSUE_TEMPLATE/major-revision-schema-change.md

 ---
-name: Change request
+name: Major revision schema change
-about: Change request EAG schema
+about: Change request to the EAG schema as part of a major revision
-title: ''
+title: "[Major revision]"
-labels: ''
+labels: Major revision, Schema change
 assignees: ''

 ---